Turtlecrafter81/al-guides/Operation Siren Guide.md

 Sirens move 5 tiles every 3 turns, plan ahead if you want to avoid them with your fleets.
 You can also just retreat when they catch up, not much reason to fight them if they are just blue reinforcements that drop no loot.

 #### Dangerous enemies (Mixed Recon/Main/Aviation Fleets)
 Boss fleets.
 Have specialized 'modules' that confer enemy buffs/fleet debuff stats/defense making them harder or easier to kill with/without the proper damage type.
-The list of possible module buffs are [here](https://azurlane.koumakan.jp/Operation_Siren#Additional_effects)
+The list of possible module buffs are [here](https://azurlane.koumakan.jp/Operation_Siren#Additional_effects).

 #### Stat Table for Stronghold/Abyssal/META boss: ![](https://i.imgur.com/pD5XHSI.png)

 #### Stronghold (red swirly zones on map):
 On each monthly OpSi reset you start with 2 spawned Strongholds, and one is added the next Monday up to a maximum of 3 on the map at one time.
-There is no "queue" for strongholds, meaning that when you clear one, you need to wait until the next Monday/Opsi reset to spawn another Stronghold.
+There is no "queue" for Strongholds, meaning that when you clear one, you need to wait until the next Monday/Opsi reset to spawn another Stronghold.

 These maps have a fixed difficulty which will prove troublesome unless you have well-equipped fleets, ~110 levelled ships, and adaptive tuning numbers of approximately 188/188/144 to maximise your damage potential, and even then you can expect some measure of difficulty as enemies range from levels 122-128.
 Strongholds drop lots of loot so it is recommended to tackle these maps when you feel ready to do so and you want to get as many OpSi materials as possible.

-There are 7 zones present in a stronghold.
+There are 7 zones present in a Stronghold.
 You spawn with 2 'controlled' zones and 5 'siren' zones.
 The 5 siren zones are walled-off nodes obfuscated with fog and contain a miniboss node inside, as well as 2 'guard' nodes at the entries to the zones (only 1 guard enemy needs to be defeated to access the miniboss node).
 These zones will generally feature some kind of weather anomaly that clears up upon miniboss defeat or deactivating through a weather control device.
 There will always be an Invader CL Siren reinforcement that spawns in one of the 2 zones you initially control after you clear 2-3 siren zones, which will steal that zone after 1-5 turns (this reinforcement will spawn a chest upon defeat which gives as much as a regular miniboss zone rewards).

-Defeating these 5 bosses unlocks access to the boss Siren of the stronghold, who will drop loot on defeat and enable you to finish and exit the Stronghold.
+Defeating these 5 bosses unlocks access to the boss Siren of the Stronghold, who will drop loot on defeat and enable you to finish and exit the Stronghold.
 The final Stronghold Siren bosses are strong, they are not as tanky as Abyssal bosses but they hit very hard even before taking into account their potential module buffs.
-They are designed to be cleared multiple times to whittle down their health, so don't feel bad if you need to throw your fleets at it more than once or twice. __**Remember that you can always retreat out of strongholds to return to Port to heal.**__ Strongholds aren't as hard in the sense that Abysses are, you will clear it eventually even if it takes a bit of time.
+They are designed to be cleared multiple times to whittle down their health, so don't feel bad if you need to throw your fleets at it more than once or twice. __**Remember that you can always retreat out of Strongholds to return to Port to heal.**__ Strongholds aren't as hard in the sense that Abysses are, you will clear it eventually even if it takes a bit of time.

 #### Abyssal Zones (red enemy zone on map):
 Maps that feature a singular humanoid Siren boss that drops loot upon defeat.
 These maps have difficulties ranging from Corrosion 4 to Corrosion 6 and are spawned by using a Siren Coordinate Logger.
 You cannot come back to this map after you leave, so be careful.